temporalio/cli/temporalcli/commandsmd/commands.md

 * `--build-id` (string) - An existing build id which will be promoted to be the default inside its containing set.
 Required.
 * `--task-queue`, `-t` (string) - Name of the Task Queue.
 Required.

-### temporal task-queue update-build-ids promote-set: Promote an existing build ID set to become the default for the Task Queue.
+### temporal task-queue update-build-ids promote-set: Promote a build ID set to become the default for a Task Queue

 If the set is already the default, this command has no effect.